Van Ruyten 58FF 12V-230V 100W Inverter.

 I used suitable heavy duty figure eight cable, with a good quality bakelite in line fuse holder with a 10A fuse, and terminated it with a two pin polarised plug

-An example of why paper buffer condensers need to be replaced.
+An example of why paper timing condensers need to be replaced.

 Time to have a look at the waveforms and see what was going on.
 The standard procedure is to connect a CRO across the transformer primary, for this is the waveform the vibrator contacts see.
 Because one side of the CRO input is earthed, it means the DC supply must be floating.
 (The differential inputs of a dual trace CRO can be used instead).

-Waveforms with 0.56uF buffer.
+Waveforms with 0.56uF timing capacitor.
 Left is unloaded; right is with a 100W incandescent bulb.

 It didn't take long with a selection of high voltage capacitors to determine that 2uF was the ideal value.
 No load current consumption on the 12V supply dropped from 4A with the .56uF, to 1.6A with 2uF.
 As can be seen above, the waveform is much more like it should be.
 If the inverter was only ever to be used with completely resistive loads, the buffer capacitance could be left at 2uF, but in real world practice it needs to be higher to cater for inductive loads.

-3uF buffer condenser, no load at left; with 60W incandescent bulb load at right.
+3uF timing condenser, no load at left; with 60W incandescent bulb load at right.

 I used a selection of fluorescent lamps (20W rapid start [high power factor], double 20W switch start [low power factor], 15W switch start [low power factor]), and a fan with induction motor for the tests.